JaneliaSciComp/neuronbridge-precompute-scripts/README.md

 - it shares the job partitioning from step 3; no user parameters to update
     + although you can if you need to; copy the appropriate variables from the step 3 parameters file into the step 4 file and change them there

---> that is entirely wrong; the number of jobs differs because we're doing the opposite direction; need to update this!
+--> that is entirely wrong; the number of jobs differs because we're doing the opposite direction; need to update these docs re: how to get right number of files!

 - needs to be run on high memory machine; the computer-related parameters _are_ different for step 4
 - in the parameter file, it's still masks = EM, libraries = LM, even though we're really doing the reverse

 ### Perform reverse gradient scroing